Veluthil/Veluthil/README.md

 - AWS
 - Linux

-I plan to dive into DevOps and AI topics in the near future too.
+Currently, my main focus lies in backend development.
+However, I have future plans to redirect my learning path towards either DevOps or cybersecurity, both of which intrigue me greatly.
+Additionally, I hold a strong interest in exploring AI topics as part of my ongoing learning journey.

 ---